Stormy Daniels Sticks Up For Melania Trump, Says ‘People Should Stop Speaking For Her’

-Porn star turned political hot potato Stormy Daniels, real name Stefanie Clifford, has revealed some deeper sympathies with the first lady, Mediaite reports.
+Adult film star-turned-political hot potato Stormy Daniels, real name Stefanie Clifford, has revealed some deeper sympathies with the first lady, Mediaite reports.

-In a recent interview with British tabloid The Mirror, Daniels made it very clear that the picture that the media is painting of a dreadfully unhappy Melania Trump may not as be as accurate as so-often suggest, calling the negative rumors surrounding the first lady “projection.”
+In a recent interview with British tabloid The Mirror, Daniels made it very clear that the picture that the media is painting of a dreadfully unhappy Melania Trump may not as be as accurate as so many suggest, calling the negative rumors surrounding the first lady “projection.”

 Stormy Daniels is at the heart of a torrid story wherein she is claimed to have had a romantic affair with Donald Trump in 2006, just months after Melania gave birth to their youngest son, Barron.
 According to The Hill, Melania Trump was allegedly “blindsided” by the allegations of a sexual entanglement concerning her husband over a decade ago when she first heard of the news.

-In the days, weeks, and months that followed, wild stories surrounding Melania Trump’s mood, lack of appearances at social events, health concerns, and other parts of the presidential wife’s quotidien were questing forth from reputable newspapers and conspiracy theorist’s blogs alike.
+In the days, weeks, and months that followed, wild stories surrounding Melania Trump’s mood, lack of appearances at social events, health concerns, and other parts of the presidential wife’s life were coming from reputable newspapers and conspiracy theorist’s blogs alike.
 For her part, Stormy Daniels appears to stick up for the first lady in the interview conducted with The Mirror, going so far as to say that “people should stop speaking for her.”

 “Maybe she’s happy.
 Everything we say about her is a projection.
 Some people misplace sorrow and pity on another person.”